Daycare Vs. Stay-At-Home Parenting – Which Is Better?

 Many people believe that a daycare helps a baby become social and develop independence.
 Consider the following:

 • Daycare: Your baby will learn how to stay away from you for long hours, without any anxiety.
 Your baby will also develop a routine for eating and sleeping on her own.
-At the daycare, your baby will be in the company of other babies and children that will boost their socialization skills.
-She will soon form her circle of friends and learn how to play and interact with people other than her parents.
+At the daycare, your baby will be in the company of other babies and children which will boost their socialization skills.
+They will soon form their circle of friends and learn how to play and interact with people other than their pare

 Frequently Asked Questions